 Looking back it never occurred to me to question with much fervour why much of the art I saw was by men, and certainly not why they were all white men.
 That was just the world I grew up in.
 I am now 39 and I am slightly embarrassed that I never thought to question; I remain fairly confused as to why my eyes did not open to this earlier.
 Did I think that there just weren’t many other artists who were good enough to have made it?
 Did I assume that in other countries they were learning about different art?
 Did I internalise that whiteness and high art were something to aspire to?
 Maybe.

 I started this post by saying; I am questioning the art I (thought) I loved before, but maybe it would be more accurate to say I am expanding upon.
 I am so grateful to the abundance of content that we have now and how easily accessible it is.
-There are so many individuals and organisations who are actively trying to change the way we define art and culture.
+There are individuals and organisations who are actively trying to change the way we define art and culture – maybe they were always there but since May 25th I hear and see them more.
 I think educators in schools and galleries have a big responsibility here – to self reflect and to listen to and work with relevant individuals and organisations.
 I hope that moving forward we can co-create a type of change that is deeply aware of being untethered to ideals of the dominant culture, and does not perpetuate it.

 Meanwhile, I continue to delight in creating (sometimes inspired by my heritage and sometimes not) and learning.
 I seek out and feed myself with new art, art forms and artists to broaden and nourish my own idea of art and who artists are.
 The truth is they are everywhere in all corners of time and place.
 There is no lack of inspirational work or people.
 This is so because being an artist means that you likely find a way to create, whether you are famed or not, whether you can afford the time and resources or not.
 The work exists, we must find it and celebrate it and make sure that all future artists have a better chance at making it.